shaheem-pp/CSD4523-project/README.md

 ### 2. Set Up Environment Variables

-Create a `.env` file in the project directory and populate it with your project-specific values:
+Create a `.env` file in the project directory and Setup like below:

 ```env
 SECRET_KEY=Your Django project's secret key (use the generated key)